darthcloud/BlueRetroWiki/Home.md

 [Nostalgic Indulgences](https://twitter.com/nosIndulgences) created multiple guides base on HW2 for internal install.
 Checkout his GitHub repo: https://github.com/nostalgic-indulgences/BlueRetro_Internal_Installation

+# 3 - Web config

+Power on system and connect via Web Bluetooth at https://blueretro.io to configure adapter.\
+**The config mode is only available if no controller is connected.** \
+**Supported only in Desktop or Android Chrome**

+See [BlueRetro BLE Web Config User Manual](BlueRetro-BLE-Web-Config-User-Manual) for more detail.

-# 3 - System Specific Web Config User Manual
+## 3.1 - System Specific Web Config User Manual
 This page describe how the generic options of the Web Config apply to each systems supported by BlueRetro.

 [System Specific Web Config User Manual](BlueRetro-System-Specific-User-Manual)